decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)
 ## How does KERI keep identifiers secure?
 By the mechanism of availability, consistency, and duplicity.\
-We have to handle `race conditions` too, just like any other distributed database or blockchain.
+We have to handle `race conditions` too, just like any other distributed database or blockchain.\
+(_SamMSmith_)

 ## What are the security risks of KERI with regard to the identity protocol?
 Harm that can be done to the a `controller`: Unavailability, loss of control authority, externally forced duplicity\
 Harm that can be done to a `validator`: _Inadvertent acceptance_ of verifiable - but forged or duplicitous events

 Breaking the promise of global consistemcy by a controller is a provable liability.
-However, global consistency may only matter after members of that community need to interact, not before.
+However, global consistency may only matter after members of that community need to interact, not before.\
+(_SamMSmith_)

 ## Is KERI post-quantum secure?
 In brief: yes, pre-rotation with hashed public keys and strong one-way hash functions are post-quantum secure.